lumigo-io/opentelemetry-python-distro/README.md

 ### Lumigo-specific configurations

 The `lumigo_opentelemetry` package additionally supports the following configuration options as environment variables:

+> Note: For secret masking of captured logs, only `LUMIGO_SECRET_MASKING_REGEX` is being considered.

 * `LUMIGO_TRACER_TOKEN`: [Required] Required configuration to send data to Lumigo; you will find the right value in Lumigo under `Settings -> Tracing -> Manual tracing`.
 * `LUMIGO_DEBUG=true`: Enables debug logging